Javclamar/Zeno-finance-app/README.md

 # 💰 Personal Finance Tracker

-Aplicación web full-stack para gestionar ingresos y gastos de forma sencilla y segura.
-Desarrollada con **Vue.js**, **Node.js**, **Prisma** y autenticación mediante **OAuth**.
+Developed with Vue.js, Express.js and PostgreSQL connected through Prisma

 ---

-## 🚀 Funcionalidades principales
+## 🚀 Functionalities

-✅ Registro y login seguro con OAuth (por ejemplo Google)
-✅ Crear, editar y eliminar transacciones de tipo *income* (ingreso) o *expense* (gasto)
-✅ Visualización de transacciones ordenadas por fecha o importe
-✅ Dashboard intuitivo para ver el flujo de tus finanzas
-✅ Datos protegidos mediante tokens JWT y control de expiración automática
+✅ Login and Signup with Oauth (for example Google)
+✅ Create new transactions, like incomes and expenses
+✅ Clear visualization of transactions sorted by date or amount ✅ Intuitive dashboard to show the flow of your balance ✅ JWT security token for authorization and authentication
-✅ Backend robusto con Node.js + Express y base de datos PostgreSQL gestionada por Prisma
+✅ Backend made with Node.js + Express and Prisma to connect the PostgreSQL database ✅ Frontend made with Vue.js and Pinia for global context

 ---

-## 🛠 Tecnologías utilizadas
+## 🛠 Technologies used

 - ![Vue.js](https://img.shields.io/badge/-Vue.js-4FC08D?style=flat-square&logo=vue.js)
 - ![Node.js](https://img.shields.io/badge/-Node.js-333333?style=flat-square&logo=node.js)